16th Attack Squadron, Philippine Air Force: First OV-10A Broncos

 By November 1991, the squadron started to receive OV-10A Broncos from the United States of America.
 These aircraft are proven to be an effective multi-role antiinsurgency platform.
 It was also expected to replace the aging and diminishing fleet of AT-28D Tora-toras.
 A total of 24 OV-10A Broncos were turned over by July 1992.
 With the arrival of the broncos, the splendor of the squadron was revived.
 Aside from performing air strike mission in support of ground forces, the aircraft was fitted to provide cloud seeding capability in order to help soften the impact of the El Niño phenomena.
 Thus, aside from being bombers, the eagles were known as cloud seeder or rainmakers.

 Campaigns against MILF and Abu Sayyaf

 By the year 2000, the eagles were again playing a crucial role in the campaign to capture MILF camps in central Mindanao and in pursuit of Abu Sayyaf terrorist group in western Mindanao.
 With these massive and extensive operations the Philippine government asserted it sovereignty over the MILF Camps and captured and destroyed them.

 Newly upgraded OV-10's

 By August 2003, the first batch of four OV-10Cs arrived from The Royal Air Force of Thailand.
 Furthermore, capability upgrade of several OV-10A to the four bladed configurations was completed.
 To this day the eagles are still ever vigilant protecting the peace and development of the nation.

+Replacement of OV-10s by A-29 Super Tucanos

+In 2021, the 15th Strike Wing received 6 new A-29B Super Tucanos to replace the aging OV-10s.
+As the OV-10 is retired, 6 more A-29s are planned to be acquired.